waqasbhatti/lcc-server/README.md

     e.g. `objectid`, magnitudes, colors, proper motions, variability and object type tags, variability indices, etc.
   - cross-matching to uploaded object lists with object IDs and coordinates
-- HTTP API for generating datasets from search results asychronously, caching results from searches, and generating output zip bundles containing search results and all matching light curves
+- HTTP API for generating datasets from search results asychronously and interactive frontend for browsing these, caching results from searches, and generating output zip bundles containing search results and all matching light curves
 - HTTP API for detailed information per object, including light curve plots, external catalog info, and period-finding results plus phased LCs if available
 - Access controls for all generated datasets, and support for user sign-ins and